saisandeepvaddi/how-to-create-web-terminals/ARTICLE.md

   /**
    *
-   * @param {HTMLElement} container HTMLElement where xterm can attach terminal ui instance.
+   * container is a HTMLElement where xterm can attach terminal ui instance.
+   * div#terminal-container in this example.
    */
   attachTo(container) {
     this.terminal.open(container);